tlbueno/k8s-resources-setup/README.md

     - This target execute most of the targets below.

   - prepare-ocp, ie: `make prepare-ocp`
-    - This target execute most of the targets below but skips those which should not be needed on an Openshift cluster
+    - This target execute most of the targets below but skips those which should not be needed on an Openshift cluster.

   - create-kind, ie: `make create-kind`
     - Create Kind cluster using the configuration file [kind-config.yaml](local-cluster/kind-config.yaml).